Finding Your Voice Mentorship Program

 What The Program Includes

-- 3 one-on-one meetings (approximately 30-45 min each) with Naomi to discuss your personal goals and work.
+- 4 personal sessions with Naomi of approximately 45 min each to discuss personal goals and work.

 Topics Covered Include (but are not limited to)